 The drivers of change will have varying levels of impacts on coastal areas and will continue to present challenges for the future.
-Key impacts may include:

 - changes to coastal ecosystem dynamics and plant and animal species distributions - increased impacts on natural environments and built environments from coastal hazards - poorer water quality, increased vegetation clearing and hydrological modifications due to increasing population growth and climate change - increased demand and potential conflict for community access and use for tourism and recreation activities.